InstanceGaming/atsc/README.md

 ### Use

 For demonstration setup, configure a virtual environment with Python >=3.11.
-Then install the packages listed in `requirements.txt` (`pip install -r requirements.txt`).

-Entrypoint is `atsc.cli`.
+Then install, like `pip install .`, with desired extras, `fieldbus`, `tui` or `dev`.

+Entrypoints are:
+- `atsc.controller.main`
+- `atsc.fieldbus.main`
+- `atsc.networking.main`

+Extras:

+- `fieldbus` is a separate process which interconnects the `TFIB` device over serial link.
+- `tui` is a text-based interface for viewing and interacting with the state of the controller.
+- `dev` is for additional tooling like gRPC compiler, etc.

 You can use the argument `-h` to view command line option help texts for all entrypoints.

-_This readme last updated Sep 18th, 2024_
+_This readme last updated Sep 22nd, 2024_